 Your surgeon will make the incisions along the natural creases in the eye socket and just below the lash line so the scars will be hidden.

 When operating close to the eyeball, blindness is a theoretical possibility but an extreme rarity.
 Your surgeon is very experienced and will discuss with you any risks of complications.

 Complications following blepharoplasty are rare.
 Infection is very rare.
 Antibiotic ointment is used on the stitch lines and oral antibiotics are provided for two days.
 Bleeding may cause more bruising, but will not change the final outcome.
 Bleeding during surgery is of course completely controlled.
 So it’s only excessive movement after surgery which can cause problems such as watery or scratchy eyes.
 Hence the need for complete rest after the procedure.

 Who will carry out the procedure?

-As well as our cosmetic surgeons listed here, this procedure is also performed by Consultant Ophthalmologists Mrs Sabrina Shah-Desai and Mr Ian Subak-Sharpe who specialise in plastic surgery of the eyelid and brow.
+As well as our cosmetic surgeons, this procedure is also performed by Consultant Ophthalmologist Mr Ian Subak-Sharpe who specialises in plastic surgery of the eyelid and brow.